wrren/validator.erl/README.md

+numeric					%% Value must be an integer or floating-point value { length, Len }			%% String value must be Len characters long { length, Min, Max }	%% String value must be between Min and Max characters long { whitelist, [Spec] }	- String value can only contain characters in the given whitelist specs ( alpha, numeric, alphanumeric or a string of whitelisted characters )
+{ blacklist, [Spec] }	- String value cannot contain characters in the given blacklist specs ( alpha, numeric, alphanumeric or a string of blacklisted characters )
-numeric					%% Value must be an integer or floating-point value { length, Len }			%% String value must be Len characters long { length, Min, Max }	%% String value must be between Min and Max characters long { bounded, Min, Max }	%% Numeric value must be greater than or equal to Min and less than or equal to Max { min, Min }			%% Numeric value must be greater than or equal to Min { max, Max }			%% Numeric value must be less than or equal to Max
+{ bounded, Min, Max }	%% Numeric value must be greater than or equal to Min and less than or equal to Max { min, Min }			%% Numeric value must be greater than or equal to Min { max, Max }			%% Numeric value must be less than or equal to Max